 The two most common payment models for display ads are pay-per-click (PPC) model and the pay-per-impression (PPI) model.
 In a PPC model, you receive payment whenever someone clicks on a display ad on your site.
 In a PPI model, you’re paid whenever a user sees an ad.
 PPC models will earn you more as long as users click them at a consistent rate.

 To place display ads, bloggers partners with advertising networks, companies that pair advertisers with websites to host ads.
 Your network pays you for your ad clicks/impressions and determines which ads will appear on your site, so be sure to choose a reputable network if you opt to show ads.

-Far and away the most popular ad network for WordPress is Google AdSense.
-AdSense is free, easy to use, and supports the widest pool of targeted ads of any network.
-It operates on the PPC model and gives publishers 68% of the profit from each ad click, a competitive rate.
+Far and away, the most popular ad network for WordPress is Google AdSense.
+AdSense is free, easy to use, and supports the widest pool of targeted ads on any network.
+It operates on the PPC model and gives publishers 68% of the profit from each ad click a competitive rate.